JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/wls.md

-Block shuffling the detail coefficients does a better job at preserving the autocorrelation structure of the original signal.
+Block shuffling the detail coefficients does a better job at preserving the autocorrelation structure of the original signal:

 ```@example
 using TimeseriesSurrogates, Random